Daniel S. Hamilton ('79, Ph.D. '85)

-He has been presented with Germany’s Cross of the Federal Order of Merit (Bundesverdienstkreuz); France’s Knighthood of the Ordre des Palmes Académiques; Sweden’s Knighthood of the Royal Order of the Polar Star; the Transatlantic Business Award 2006 from the American Chamber of Commerce to the European Union, and the Transatlantic Leadership Award 2007 from the European-American Business Council.
+Hamilton has been presented with Germany’s Cross of the Federal Order of Merit (Bundesverdienstkreuz); France’s Knighthood of the Ordre des Palmes Académiques; Poland’s Officer’s Cross of the Order of Merit; Sweden’s Knighthood of the Royal Order of the Polar Star; the Transatlantic Business Award from the American Chamber of Commerce to the European Union, and the Transatlantic Leadership Award from the European-American Business Council.
 He holds the State Department’s Superior Honor Award.
 He is a member of the Council on Foreign Relations and the American Council on Germany.